beginning of content

 What is the female reproductive system and how does it work?

-The female reproductive system is involved in sexual activity, fertility, pregnancy and childbirth.
-It is made up of female body parts including the following:
+The female reproductive system is made up of female body parts including:

-The female reproductive system also plays an important part in pregnancy and birth.
+The female reproductive system is an important part of pregnancy and birth.
 Read more on the anatomy of pregnancy and birth.

 Diagram of the female reproductive system.